Age Friendly 2:

 This was a project designed to reach out to people in their homes, who may have trouble getting out, and help them record their Life Story.
 Everyone has a story to tell and over 18 months we had the privilege to help some people record theirs.
 We went out to various groups to tell them about the project as well as advertising in local publications and local associations.
 Trained volunteers then visited people in their homes over several sessions and they then wrote up the life story.
 Once this was final and all parties were happy with it, a printed copy was made for the person to keep, and if they agreed the Museum kept a copy as well.

 Some of the stories are of local people but not all, however each of them tells of growing up in a different world, some very different from today.
 The overwhelming impression that they leave is how important it is that their stories are not forgotten, as we need to appreciate just how much life has changed and the challenges that previous generations had to face.

-We had to temporarily stop recording people’s stories due to the coronavirus but we hope to recommence this shortly.
 If you are keen to have your story told then please contact us at the museum and we will arrange for someone to call you to discuss this.
-Also if you would like to be involved in listening to peoples stories and help bring these stories to life then please contact us.
+Also if you would like to be involved in listening to people’s stories and help bring these stories to life then please contact us.

 Click on the images or links below for their stories.